sambacha/hardhat-spark/docs/hardhat-plugin/extended_enviroment.md

 ## Surfacing config file

-Inside hardhat script you can also access ignition config that you have provided inside `hardhat.config.ts`(or .js) file.
+Inside hardhat script you can also access hardhat-ignition config that you have provided inside `hardhat.config.ts`(or .js) file.